5mooth0perator/5mooth.github.io/README.md

 It is people's electronic cash, not connected to government or officials.

+Robinhood is a fully secure and anonymous cryptocurrency.
+Built from the ground up to ensure anonymity, transactions cannot be linked to a single sender.

+Cryptocurrency is about the decentralization of the financial sector, removing people’s dependence on third party institutions.

+Robinhood is the natural next step in this journey, giving us all the power to make truly anonymous financial transactions.

 **We have builds for Windows, Apple, and Ubuntu Linux**.
 If you prefer **source code**, you can find that [here](https://jekyllrb.com/), but you should also contact us [here](https://jekyllrb.com/) because we're looking for people like you to join us.

 ### Why Robinhood?